GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
+> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
+It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
 >
-> ~ *George Boole*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts